Apply for IRB Review

 - identifiable private information.

-IRB applications must be submit through the online ISTAR system.
+Applications for IRB review must be submit online through the iStar system.
 Subsequent reviews, amendments, and reportable events must also be submitted through iStar.

-An account is needed to utilize this system.
+An account is needed to utilize the system.

 - Complete CITI Training (Human Subjects Education)

 CITI is the online education program required of all USC investigators and key personnel conducting human subjects research.
 IRB applications are not approved until this education requirement is met.

 The Human Subjects Protections Basic course is required for all human subjects research.